 Boston College Libraries has entered into agreements with several publishers, including ACM, Wiley and Cambridge University Press, that cover Article Processing Charges for publishing Open Access for Boston College affiliated authors.

 The Boston College Libraries offer the ability to publish open access journals to academic departments, centers, and student groups.
 The Libraries provide setup and technical support using the open source Open Journal System software.
 Following are some of the journals we support.
 The full up to date list is available on our Open Access Journals page.

 Boston College has joined the HathiTrust Digital Library, a partnership of major academic and research libraries collaborating to compile a massive digital library of published scholarship.
 The HathiTrust repository currently holds more than 9 million volumes, the full text of which is searchable online.
 More than 2 million of these volumes are in the public domain and openly accessible to all users, to read online or download.

 Boston College is a member of the Open Content Alliance (OCA), a collaborative global effort to build a permanent archive of multilingual digitized text and multimedia material.
 OCA content is hosted by the Internet Archive.
-Boston College has contributed more than 1,400 titles to the OCA initiative.
+Boston College has contributed nearly 6,000 titles to the OCA initiative.

 BC Authors are Urged to Deposit in eScholarship@BC.